Wells Bayou wins eerie Louisiana Derby at empty track - WHIZ News

 “The first Saturday in September is a long ways away,” Geroux said, referring to the tentative new date for the Kentucky Derby.
 “Many things can happen.
 We’re just hoping the horse comes back healthy and we’re going to adjust and go from there.”

-The Saffie Joseph Jr.-trained NY Traffic, with Luis Saez aboard, earned 40 points and paid $21.60 and $12.60 after breaking from the starting gate as a 26-1 long shot.
+The Saffie Joseph Jr.-trained NY Traffic, with Joe Bravo aboard, earned 40 points and paid $21.60 and $12.60 after breaking from the starting gate as a 26-1 long shot.

+“The last couple races he really stepped up to the plate and the horse is just getting good,” said Bravo, a race-day fill-in for jockey Luis Saez, who decided not to travel to New Orleans.
+“The thing that makes him so good is that he listens.
+He broke great, put him in front, he relaxed off the other horse.
+He turned for home and my horse did not want to lay up.
+He ran for me down the lane and that’s all you can ask for.”

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports

-Note: This story has been corrected.
-An earlier version identified NY Traffic’s jockey as Luis Saez.
-Joe Bravo was a late fill-in for Saez.